agnyp/git-clean-branches/README.md

 ## Usage

 The script does nothing without you explicitly giving the command.
-If you simply press <Enter> all the time, nothing will change.
+If you just press _Enter_ all the time, no change will be made.

 After first question for fetching from origin, you can press `?` for HELP.